 Passing all relevant information in the ad request

 The complexity of this will depend on the use case and level of automation.

-For instance, contextual negative targeting - such as blacklisting news articles containing distressing topics - could be done through AI/ML that parses page content and passes relevant keywords.
+For instance, contextual negative targeting - such as excluding news articles containing distressing topics - could be done through AI/ML that parses page content and passes relevant keywords.